 - 1. The Governing Body of Trent College is determined via the school's educational programme and its rules to encourage all pupils not to engage in behaviours and activities, which put their health at risk. - 2.
-Trent College aims to encourage all its pupils and students to develop healthy lifestyles.
-Recognising the dangers to health of smoking, the School has a 'no smoking' policy.
-Whilst at school, engaged in any school activity, on any school trip or dressed in school uniform, pupils and students are forbidden to smoke or to have in their possession any material which is directly linked with smoking; this includes any type of electronic smoking apparatus regardless of whether or not it contains a nicotine-based substance. - 3.
+Trent College aims to encourage all its' pupils and students to develop healthy lifestyles.
+Recognising the dangers to health of smoking, the school has a no smoking and no vaping policy.
+Whilst at school, engaged in any school activity, on any school trip or dressed in school uniform, pupils and students are forbidden to smoke (or vape) or to have in their possession any material which is directly linked with smoking or vaping.; this includes apparatus, regardless of whether or not it contains a nicotine-based substance. - 3.
 The Governing Body of Trent College is determined via the school's educational programme and its rules to encourage all pupils to develop responsible, healthy lifestyles.
 Following this principle, we commit to educating pupils on the dangers of excessive drinking and encouraging any senior students who are consuming alcohol to do so in moderation. - 4.
-The School is also keen to make it clear that it is quite unacceptable for any pupil either to be at School showing the effects of alcohol consumption or to miss School or any school activity for the same reason. - 5.
+The school is also keen to make it clear that it is quite unacceptable for any pupil either to be at school showing the effects of alcohol consumption or to miss school or any school activity for the same reason. - 5.
 At certain evening functions a limited quantity of wine may be served with a full sit-down meal and this can be consumed in moderation by members of the Sixth Form under the supervision of staff. - 6.
-The Governing Body of Trent College is determined via the school's educational programme and its rules to make every effort that no pupil is ever involved in drug or solvent abuse whilst at School or engaged in any school activity. - 7.
-It is quite unacceptable for any pupil either to be at School showing the effects of tobacco, drug, solvent or alcohol abuse or to miss School or any school activity for the same reason. - 6.
-If the school ever has concerns that a pupil is under the influence of drugs, the school reserves the right to demand that the individual goes (accompanied by a member of staff) immediately to the Deputy Head (Pastoral) or to a Head of Tier who may arrange, through the Medical Centre, for the individual to take a drugs test, which will be conducted by an appropriately trained member of Trent College Staff. - 7.
-Students should read the Drugs Policy, the Anti-Smoking Policy and the Alcohol Policy published on the Intranet and available as hard copy on request.
+The Governing Body of Trent College is determined via the school's educational programme and its rules to make every effort that no pupil is ever involved in drug or solvent abuse whilst at school or engaged in any school activity. - 7.
+It is unacceptable for any pupil either to be at school showing the effects of tobacco, drug, solvent or alcohol abuse or to miss school or any related activity for the same reason.
+It could be considered as serious misconduct. - 8.
+If the school ever has concerns that a pupil is under the influence of drugs, the school reserves the right to demand that the individual goes (accompanied by a member of staff) immediately to the Deputy Head (Pastoral) or to a Head of Tier who may arrange, through the Medical Centre, for the individual to take a drugs test, which will be conducted by an appropriately trained member of Trent College Staff.

+7. Students should read the Drugs Policy, the Anti-Smoking Policy and the Alcohol Policy published on the Intranet and available as hard copy on request.